akash02-das/techie-bloggers/README.md

 # Techie Bloggers - A blog application with multiple user and user dashboard

-This is a multi-user blog application built using Express.js, MongoDB, mongoose, ejs etc.
+A multi-user blog application built using nodejs, expressjs, ejs template engines, MongoDB, mongoose, expression sessions, Bootstrap and lot more.

-# Project Specification
+## Project Specification

 - User can register and login
 - User can create new post, update and delete from dashboard